goddessanime/Legal/polices/privacy.md

-**9\.
-WHAT ARE YOUR PRIVACY RIGHTS?**
+## **9. WHAT ARE YOUR PRIVACY RIGHTS?**

-**_In Short:_**  _In some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada , you have rights that allow you greater access to and control over your personal information.
-You may review, change, or terminate your account at any time._
+**_In Short:_**  In some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada , you have rights that allow you greater access to and control over your personal information.
+You may review, change, or terminate your account at any time.